ottokafka/wireguard-auto-install/README.md

-# This script was edited from the orginal auther to work with Google Cloud.
+# This script was edited from the original auther to work with Google Cloud.

 # wireguard-install